 You can use this homemade roasted garlic butter anywhere you’d use regular butter, so the sky’s the limit if you’re a butter fanatic!
 This flavorful butter is the perfect finishing touch to make any meal or snack come to life.
 Here are a few suggestions to get you started:

 - Spread it on crusty bread: It’s no secret that you can use this garlic compound butter for garlic bread.
 There’s nothing better than melty, garlicky butter spread on crusty, fresh bread.
 This butter pairs beautifully with my No Knead Bread, Olive Bread, French Bread, or your favorite dinner rolls!
+It is also wonderful to spread on when making garlic bread in an air fryer.

 - Use it to flavor fish: Fish and garlic butter are a match made in heaven!
 This roasted garlic and herb butter really elevates my Grilled Mahi Mahi, and my Grilled Shrimp Skewers aren’t complete without some garlicky, buttery goodness.